 The Scottish Attainment Challenge is about achieving equity in educational outcomes, with a particular focus on closing the poverty-related attainment gap.
 Equity can be achieved by ensuring every child has the same opportunity to succeed.
 The First Minister launched the Scottish Attainment Challenge in February 2015 to bring a greater sense of urgency and priority to this issue.
-It is underpinned by The National Improvement Framework, Curriculum for Excellence and Getting it Right for Every Child.
+It is underpinned by The National Improvement Framework, Curriculum for Excellence and Getting it Right for Every Child (GIRFEC).

 What is attainment?

 The Scottish Government’s ambition is for Scotland to be the best place to grow up.
 To achieve that we need to raise attainment and reduce educational inequity for all of Scotland’s children and young people.

 Attainment is the measurable progress which children and young people make as they advance through and beyond school, and the development of the range of skills, knowledge and attributes needed to succeed in learning, life and work.

 The Scottish education system works well for most children and young people, who make good progress in their learning.
 However, there is still a gap between the progress which is made between those living in Scotland’s least and most deprived areas.